 - My Calming Function worksheet

 - Pencils

-- · Colored pens or pencils
+- · Colouring pens or pencils

-Tip: It's best that learners work on this activity individually, if possible.
+Tip: It's best that learners work on this activity individually if possible.

 - 1. Ask learners to brainstorm ways they calm themselves down either at home or at school when they're upset.
-Have them break down their calming techniques into steps. - 2.
-Distribute the My Calming Function worksheet, and ask learners to draw the steps of their calming technique. - 3.
-Have learners give their calming technique a name.
-They can use camel case for example, countToTen() or just use a short sentence, such as "Count to ten."
+Ask them to break down their calming techniques into steps. - 2.
+Distribute the My Calming Function worksheet and ask learners to draw the steps of their calming technique. - 3.
+Ask learners to give their calming technique a name.
+They can use camel case for example, countToTen() or just use a short sentence, such as "Count to ten".